March Madness predictions: Every NCAA first round game picked | NCAA.com

 Winner: Virginia Tech

-Yes, Belmont needs to scoot by Temple in order to get a crack at Maryland.
-But the Bruins are outstanding offensively, and have only lost once since Jan.
+We initially made this pick before Belmont defeated Temple and we're sticking with it.
+The Bruins are outstanding offensively, and have only lost once since Jan.
 17. Belmont makes 59.5 percent of its 2s, good for second in the country.
 Look for the Bruins to make Bruno Fernando come outside of the paint and guard ball screen after ball screen.

 Winner: Belmont